Human Rights

 Human Rights Governance Structure

 Central Retail's Human Rights Policy aligns with the UN Guiding Principles on Business and Human Rights (UNGPs).
 It encompasses the entire supply chain and addresses issues such as forced labor, human trafficking, child labor, restrictions on the right to collective bargaining, unfair compensation, and discrimination and intimidation in all forms.
-At the board level, the Corporate Governance and Sustainability Committee is responsible for overseeing human rights risk assessment (HRRA) and human rights due diligence (HRDD).
-Also reviews and endorses the Human Rights Policy and any related documents.
-Corporate management of human rights involves a collaborative effort between the human resources, risk management, sustainable development, and supply chain management functions, actively engaging different business units.
+At the board level, the Corporate Governance and Sustainability Committee is responsible for overseeing human rights risk assessment (HRRA) and human rights due diligence (HRDD)The committee also reviews and endorses the Human Rights Policy and any related documents.
+Corporate management of human rights involves a collaborative effort between human resources, risk management, sustainable development, and supply chain management functions, actively engaging different business units.
 Central Retail's corporate culture endorses human rights, explicitly forbids discrimination and harassment in all forms, and communicates these principles through training programs.

 The Human Rights Risk Assessment (HRRA) is conducted every two years to systematically monitor, identify, prioritize, mitigate, and remediate any actual and potential human rights risks.
 This process encompasses Central Retail’s existing business operations, as well as new operations resulting from business growth, mergers and acquisitions, and activities performed by business partners, contractors, suppliers, and joint ventures in the value chain.